apache/allura/Allura/docs/guides/email.rst

     bug.142@turbogears.sf.net

-The PyForge platform allows you to setup other message types, such as commit messages, to go into amqp with the same routing information, and turn into "messages" just like e-mail.
+The Allura platform allows you to setup other message types, such as commit messages, to go into amqp with the same routing information, and turn into "messages" just like e-mail.